grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/05 SAML SSO.md

 <blockquote mod="note" title="Provisioning in SAML SSO">

-SAML SSO provisioning is the first time a user signs in to k6 Cloud web app via SAML SSO from their IdP dashboard.
+In SAML SSO, _provisioning_ happens the first time a user signs in to k6 Cloud web app via SAML SSO from their IdP dashboard.
-This process causes the user to be created, joined to its organization and assigned to the default project(s).
+This process causes the user to be created, joined to its organization, and assigned to default organization units.

 </blockquote>

 ### SAML SSO with k6 Cloud

-Once you set up SAML SSO with your k6 Cloud organization, the only further step is to grant access to new employees.
+Once you set up SAML SSO with your k6 Cloud organization, the only further step is to grant access to new users.
-After that, members can log in to k6 Cloud without any additional authentication.
+With access, members can log in to k6 Cloud without any additional authentication.
-When they connect, users will be directed to the correct k6 organization and have access to k6 [Teams](/cloud/project-and-team-management/teams) and [Projects](/cloud/project-and-team-management/projects) based on the Okta or Azure Groups you have assigned them to.
+When they connect, users will be directed to the correct k6 organization and have access to k6 [Teams](/cloud/project-and-team-management/teams) and [Projects](/cloud/project-and-team-management/projects) based on the Okta or Azure Groups you assign them to.

 ### Suggested identity providers